 How to Clean Mushrooms

 Mushrooms are like sponges and will soak up any water they get near.
 Minimize how much water mushrooms are exposed to or they will get water-laden and soggy.
 Relatively clean mushrooms can simply be brushed clean with a pastry brush or dry paper towel.
 For more cleaning power, use a damp paper towel.
-If you must rinse or wash them, put the mushrooms in a large basin of cold water, swish them around, and quickly lift them out of the water and into a colander or layers of papers towels so the water can drip off the mushrooms quickly.
+If you must rinse or wash them, put the mushrooms in a large basin of cold water, swish them around, and quickly lift them out of the water and into a colander or layers of paper towels so the water can drip off the mushrooms quickly.

-One trick that I use with morel mushrooms or any fungi infused with bits from the meadows and woods where they grew: start by putting them in a paper bag, shake fairly vigorously, and lift the mushrooms out of the bag.
+One trick that we use with morel mushrooms or any fungi infused with bits from the meadows and woods where they grew: start by putting them in a paper bag, shake fairly vigorously, and lift the mushrooms out of the bag.
 This will loosen dirt and other debris and leave it behind in the bag.
-Such mushrooms usually then require the rinse of water described above, but it's a good start to getting them clean!
+Such mushrooms usually then require the rinse of water described above, but it's a good start to getting them clean.

 04 of 05